codex-team/hawk.javascript/README.md

 Other available [initial settings](types/hawk-initial-settings.d.ts) are described at the type definition.

-### Usage in React project

-You can use the JavaScript catcher in your React project.
-Create the Hawk Catcher instance in a `index.js` file of your project.

 ## Manual sending

 You can send errors or other messages to the Hawk manually, for example at your `catch` blocks or any debug conditions.